Disaster Risk Management Training - Central NC:

 Two-Part Workshop Series to Support Producers Across Central North Carolina

 Farmers across North Carolina’s Piedmont region will have the opportunity this fall to strengthen their operations through a special two-part Disaster Risk Management Training.
-The workshops are open to producers of all varieties and will take place at the Durham County Extension Office: 721 Foster Street, Durham, NC 27701.
+The workshops are open to producers of all varieties and will take place at the N.C.
+Cooperative Extension, Durham County Center: 721 Foster Street, Durham, NC 27701.

 -